fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 script size of 10,000 bytes provided they follow all other consensus rules, such as not having any data pushes larger than 520 bytes.

-Bitcoin Core 0.9.x to 0.10.x will, by default, relay and mine null data transactions with up to 40 bytes in a single data push and only one null data output that pays exactly 0 satoshis:
+Fabcoin Core 0.9.x to 0.10.x will, by default, relay and mine null data transactions with up to 40 bytes in a single data push and only one null data output that pays exactly 0 satoshis: